 c.
 This NPD does not apply to criminal or administrative investigations conducted by the GAO, OIG, or other Federal law enforcement agencies.

 d.
-This NPD does not apply to audit resolution and follow-up activities associated with audits performed in conjunction with the Single Audit Act of 1984, as implemented by OMB Circular A-133 (Audits of States, Local Governments and Non-Profit Organizations).
+This NPD does not apply to audit resolution and follow-up activities associated with audits performed in conjunction with the Single Audit Act of 1984, as implemented by OMB Circular A-133 (Audits of States, Local Governments and Non-Profit Organizations), or contract audits performed by the Defense Contract Audit Agency (DCAA).
 See NASA FAR Supplement section 1842.7301.

 e.
 In this NPD, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
 The term "may" or "can denotes discretionary privilege or permission, "should: denotes good practice and is recommended but not required, "will" denotes an expected outcome, and "are" or "is" denotes descriptive material.

 a.
 Inspector General Act of 1978, as amended, 5 U.S.C.
 App.

 b.
 Federal Managers' Financial Integrity Act of 1982, as amended, Pub.
 L. No. 97-255, 96 Stat.
 814 (1982).

 c.
 Standards for Internal Control in the Federal Government, , GAO-14-704G (September 10, 2014).